oberocks/obebs4-js/README.md

 ### OBEBS4.layout()

 _Returns an infinately complex chunk of markup based on the information/settings passed into the method.
-If nothing is passed into this method, it will generate a default content section, which is made up of an `article` element with a nested `.container` element, with a nested `.row` element, and then with two nested `.col` (column) elements.
+If nothing is passed into this method, it will generate a default content section, which is made up of an `article` element with a nested `.container` element, with a nested `.row` element, and two nested `.col` (column) elements.
 Each column contains a `h1`, `hr`, and two `p` elements - all with random placeholder content._

 ##### OBEBS4.layout()'s Single Argument

-_The OBEBS4.layout() method accepts a single argument, which should always be an array of objects.
-Each object item passed in through this array argument should follow the Key Name schema in the OBEBS4.layout()'s Object Schema table._
+_The OBEBS4.layout() method accepts a single argument, which should always be an `array` of `object` items.
+Each object item passed in through this array argument should follow the Key Name schema in the OBEBS4.layout()'s Object Schema Table._

 Order | Parameter | Required | Expected Value Type(s) | Details/Notes
 ----- | --------- | -------- | -------------------------- | -------------
 1 | Settings | NO | `array` (of `object` items) | Please refer to the next table (below) to see the requirements for each object in this array!

-##### OBEBS4.layout()'s Object Schema
+##### OBEBS4.layout()'s Object Schema Table

 _The OBEBS4.layout() method's single array argument, expects array items that are all objects.
 These object items need to use specific/exact keys to work as expected._